 Ecology research

-Although the threats facing otters have changed substantially in the last 50 years ecological impacts especially those induced by humans remain the largest threat that otters face (Marcelli and Fusillo, 2009; Clavero et al., 2010).
-Accordingly, papers focusing on ecology are the most abundant in the literature with 254 in total.
-Within ecology there has been an overwhelming focus on diet 149 publications have looked at diet of these all but three have used traditional morphological analysis to determine prey remains these studies have revealed much about the diet of lutra lutra they are however susceptible to identification errors and are unable to determine the relative importance of prey species (Carss and Elston, 1996; Carss and Parkinson, 1996).
-Morphological studies have tended to be local in scale with 55% of diet studies being based on only one river or location wile out of 142 studies in total only 17% were at a regional or nation scale.
-This localised nature of diet studies reflects the effort required to collect and analyse the samples this this would not be an issue if methods were standardised allowing easy comparison between studies this is unfortunately not the case (Reid et al., 2013).
-Therefore, despite the widely recognised importance of understanding diet we currently do not have as clear a picture of lutra lutras diet as we would like.
-DNA metabarcoding is a new and attractive approach for increasing our knowledge of diet further the high throughput nature of the methodology allows for large scale projects to be undertaken and it is possible to create standardised methodological protocols to allow for easier cross study comparison than has been possible up to now (Mason and Macdonald, 1987).
-Several DNA based metabarcoding papers have already been published looking at diet both taking their data two from Europe (Harper et al., 2020; Pertoldi et al., 2021) and one from Asia (Kumari et al., 2019) these studies were also local in scale and used different markers and generally differed in methods making comparisons difficult in the future further work to standardise markers and methodologies such as DNA extraction and bioinformatic analysis would be welcome and would aid conservation efforts
+Although the threats facing otters have changed substantially in the last 50 years, ecological impacts especially those induced by humans remain the largest threat that otters face (Marcelli and Fusillo, 2009; Clavero et al., 2010).
+Accordingly, papers focusing on ecology were the most abundant in the literature with 254 in total.
+Within ecology there has been an large focus on diet (149 publications).
+All but three of these papers have used traditional morphological analysis to determine prey remains.
+While these studies have revealed much about the diet of Lutra lutra they are however susceptible to identification errors and are unable to determine the relative importance of prey species (Carss and Elston, 1996; Carss and Parkinson, 1996).
+These studies have also tended to be local in scale, with 55% of diet studies being based on only one river or location and only 17% at a regional or nation scale.
+This localised nature of diet studies reflects the effort required to collect and analyse the samples and would not be an issue if methods were standardised allowing easy comparison between studies, but this is not the case (Reid et al., 2013).
+Therefore, despite the widely recognised importance of understanding diet, we currently do not have as clear a picture of Lutra lutra’s diet across its range.
+DNA metabarcoding is a new and attractive approach for increasing our knowledge of diet further as the high throughput nature of the methodology allows for large scale projects to be undertaken and it is possible to create standardised methodological protocols to allow for easier cross study comparison than has been possible up to now (Mason and Macdonald, 1987).
+Several DNA based metabarcoding papers have already been published looking at diet both taking their data from Europe (Harper et al., 2020; Pertoldi et al., 2021) and from Asia (Kumari et al., 2019).
+These studies were also local in scale which we define as one river catchment.
+They also used different genes to evaluate the diet and generally differed in their methods, making comparisons difficult in the future.
+Further work to standardise markers and methodologies, such as DNA extraction and bioinformatic analysis, would be welcome and would aid conservation efforts